CryptoManiac/Reinventing-the-Wheel/Hashing/README.md

 ### HMAC

-The HMAC implementation is a generig which is derived from `IMac` interface.
+The HMAC implementation is a generic which is derived from `IMac` interface.

 The IMac is defining these signatures: